cran-task-views/MetaAnalysis/MetaAnalysis.md

     multivariate meta-analysis.
 -   `r pkg("metamisc")` provides funnel plots and tests for asymmetry.
--   An exploratory technique for detecting an excess of statistically significant studies is provided by `r pkg("PubBias")`.
 -   `r pkg("puniform")` provides methods using only the statistically significant studies, methods for the special case of replication studies and sample size determinations.